How Feminist Artists Reclaimed Futura from New York’s Mad Men

 Courtesy of Nike.

 This oversaturation in the commercial sphere, says Thomas, made it a perfect tool for artists criticizing runaway capitalism.
 “Futura is the lingua franca of 20th-century advertising,” he explains.
 “So if you’re trying to critique commercialism, what better than to use the same visual language as the advertisers themselves?”
 Women artists were particularly adept at using the tools of advertising (including their typefaces) to critique its structures.
 “I think it’s a helpful corrective,” Thomas continues.
-“If you think of 1950s ‘Mad men’ using Futura to target women in a stereotypical housewife mold, I think it’s very significant that in the 1980s and ’90s, Barbara Kruger, Jenny Holzer, and the Guerrilla Girls were turning these typographic messages back on advertisers.”
+“If you think of 1950s ‘Mad men’ using Futura to target women in a stereotypical housewife mold, I think it’s very significant that in the 1980s and ’90s, Barbara Kruger,

 The Guerrilla Girls did this explicitly by creating posters with headlines like “When Racism & Sexism Are No Longer Fashionable, What Will Your Art Collection Be Worth?” and “Do women have to be naked to get Into the Met Museum?” (both from 1989).
 Using a potent mix of humor, statistics, and Futura Bold Extra Condensed, the Guerrilla Girls aimed for a wide audience.
 Like advertising, their work was mass-market, provocative, and ultimately disposable.